 1.1 Unless a contrary intention appears, capitalised terms used but not defined in this Division have the meanings ascribed to them in Divisions 1 and 9.
 In addition, the following terms shall have the following meanings:

+“Electronic Transfer Limits” means the limits specified in the Minimum Cashless Technical Requirements for Printed Ticket-In Ticket-Out and Player Loyalty Account-Based Cashless Gambling Technology;

 “Fixed Wagering Period” means, in respect of a round of play on a Tai-Sai Terminal, the period of time from which wagers may be accepted until the time wagers may no longer be accepted as may be determined by the Casino Operator from time to time, provided that such a period shall not be less than 36 seconds in each case;

 “Game System” means the configuration of software and game hardware necessary to operate a Tai-Sai Terminal, record the outcome of a round (either automatically or following the Dealer of Game Supervisor entering the outcome manually) and communicate the outcome of a round; and

-“Tai-Sai Terminal” means a touch screen terminal, used for the placement and settlement of wagers in the game of Electronic Tai-Sai.
+“Tai-Sai Terminal” means a touch screen terminal, device or application, which may be in a fixed or mobile form, used for the placement and settlement of wagers in the game of Electronic Tai-Sai.

 1.2 A reference in this Division to a: